nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 | After [HABIT I NEED], I will [HABIT I WANT]. |

-## Chapter 9: The Role of Family and Friends in Shaping Your Habits
+## 9. The Role of Family and Friends in Shaping Your Habits

 * Laszlo Polgar showed how deliberate practice and good habits can overcome innate talent.
 * The culture you live in determins which behaviors are attractive to you.